What you need to know...

-For some developers archaeology is looked upon as ground pollution to be removed as quickly and as cheaply as possible.
+For some developers archaeology is looked upon as ground poljution to be removed as quickly and as cheaply as possible.

 SWAT Archaeology works with clients to overcome this perception and to minimise disruption to developments at a cost which is seldom more than 1 to 2% of the overall budget.